Scrambling (linguistics): Tree structure (movement approach)

-These additional phrasal categories occur between the clausal phrase (CP) and tense phrase (TP - previously referred to as inflection phrase "IP").
+These additional phrasal categories occur between the clausal phrase (CP) and tense phrase (TP – previously referred to as inflection phrase "IP").
 Both TopP and FocP have empty specifier positions that can house the scrambled XPs (phrases).
 When using discourse phrasal categories, what would typically be notated as "CP" becomes ForceP which will specify the clausal type (i.e., declarative, interrogative, etc.).

-The empty specifier positions (i.e., 'XP') in Fig. 1 provide a landing site for phrases to move to.
-These sites are where phrases will be scrambled under the A-movement approach, which claims that scrambled words move to clause-initial position (see Theories: Base-generated vs. Movement).
-This movement has been proposed to be driven by the structural constraint 'EPP' (extended projection principle), which selects for a phrasal category as its specifier.
-Unlike the EPP:D feature in 'DP movement' into subject position, it functions similarly to EPP in wh-movement and topicalization, where it selects for a phrasal category that the language allows to move into 'topic' and 'focus' position (often determiner phrases 'DP' or preposition phrases 'PP').
+The empty specifier positions (i.e., "XP") in the figure provide a landing site for phrases to move to.
+These sites are where phrases will be scrambled under the A-movement approach, which claims that scrambled words move to clause-initial position (see § Base-generation vs. movement below).
+This movement has been proposed to be driven by the structural constraint "EPP" (extended projection principle), which selects for a phrasal category as its specifier.
+Unlike the EPP:D feature in "DP movement" into subject position, it functions similarly to EPP in wh-movement and topicalization, where it selects for a phrasal category that the language allows to move into "topic" and "focus" position (often determiner phrases "DP" or preposition phrases "PP").

-Case Marking
+Case marking

 Scrambling is most common in morphologically rich languages with overt case markers, which help to keep track of how entities relate to a verb.
-For example, the Japanese suffix [-ga] is a nominative marker which means the that entity is the subject of the verb, and [-o] is an accusative marker that signals the object of a verb.
+For example, the Japanese suffix [-ga] is a nominative marker, which means that the entity is the subject of the verb, and [-o] is an accusative marker that signals the object of a verb.
 This allows speakers to know that [Kēkio Maryga taberu] means "Mary eats cake" and not "Cake eats Mary".

 Examples

-Examples from Japanese (Short Distance)
+Examples from Japanese (short distance)

 Japanese is an SOV language with extensive scrambling due to its robust case-marking system (e.g., が -ga for nominative case, subject marker; を -o for accusative case, direct object marker; に -ni for dative case, indirect object or location marker).
 Japanese relies heavily on case markers to determine the roles of constituents, allowing word order to be flexible without ambiguity.
 Scrambling has no syntactic or semantic penalty because the parser immediately uses case markers to interpret arguments.
 It is often driven by the need to emphasize certain constituents or highlight new information.

 The following example from Japanese illustrates a transitive example of short distance scrambling (i.e., to clause initial position).